 AVAILABILITY and Future Updates

 This Safer Space Policy will be available year round on our website, at www.spiralheart.org/saferspace.
 It will be reviewed yearly at our September organizing meeting, and updated as needed.
 A summary of the outcomes of any complaints filed during the year (excluding identifying information) will be reported at that time as well.
 Our September meeting is open to anyone from the community who chooses to attend; if you have something you’d like to contribute to this Policy, please attend!
 If you have comments, questions and/or feedback about this document during the week at camp, please see Joan.
-If you have feedback during the year and are unable to attend our September meeting, please contact Orion.
+If you have feedback during the year and are unable to attend our September meeting, please contact media cell.